cyrillos/tarantool-ref/source/replication.rst

 Here we fetch data from remote node via ``applier_read_tx`` and collect it into ``rows`` queue.
 Then call ``applier_apply_tx`` to process it locally (we will back to it).
 The trigger ``applier_on_commit`` notifies the writer fiber to send Ack to the remote node.
-In turn trigger ``applier_on_rollback`` is a bit more complex
+In turn the trigger ``applier_on_rollback`` is a bit more complex

 .. code-block:: c